Cec Linder

 In television, he is best remembered for playing Dr. Matthew Roney in the BBC serial Quatermass and the Pit (1958–59).
 In film, he is best remembered for his role as James Bond's friend, CIA agent Felix Leiter, in Goldfinger (1964).
 Another well-known film in which he appeared was Lolita (1962), as Doctor Keegee.

 Career

-He was raised in Timmins, Ontario where his father was a rabbi to the Jewish community.
-During his early years of his professional career, Linder worked as an announcer at CKGB in Timmins.
+Linder was raised in Timmins, Ontario, where his father was a rabbi to the Jewish community.
+During the early years of his professional career, Linder worked as an announcer at CKGB in Timmins.